New Castle County, Delaware: History

-As payment for regaining the territory, the Dutch West India Company conveyed land from the south side of Christina Kill to Bombay Hook, and as far west as Minquas land.
-This land was known as the Colony of The City.
+The Dutch West India Company conveyed land from the south side of Christina Kill to Bombay Hook, and as far west as Minquas land.
+This land was known as the Colony of The city.
 On December 22, 1663, the Dutch transferred property rights to the territory along the Delaware River to England.

-In 1664, the Duke of York, James, was granted this land by King Charles II.
+In 1664, the duke of York, James, was granted this land by King Charles II.
 One of the first acts by the Duke was to order removal of all Dutch from New Amsterdam; he renamed New Amstel as New Castle.
 In 1672, the town of New Castle was incorporated and English law ordered.
 However, in 1673, the Dutch attacked the territory, reclaiming it for their own.

 On September 12, 1673, the Dutch established New Amstel in present-day Delaware, fairly coterminous with today's New Castle County.
 The establishment was not stable, and it was transferred to the British under the Treaty of Westminster on February 9, 1674.
 On November 6, 1674, New Amstel was made dependent on New York Colony, and was renamed New Castle on November 11, 1674.

 On September 22, 1676, New Castle County was formally placed under the Duke of York's laws.
 It gained land from Upland County on November 12, 1678.

 On June 21, 1680, St. Jones County was carved from New Castle County.
 It is known today as Kent County, Delaware.
 On August 24, 1682, New Castle County, along with the rest of the surrounding land, was transferred from the Colony of New York to the possession of William Penn, who established the Colony of Delaware.

 In September 1673, a Dutch council established a court at New Castle with the boundaries defined as north of Steen Kill (present-day Stoney Creek) and south to Bomties Hook (renamed Bombay Hook).
 In 1681, a 12-mile arc was drawn to specifically delineate the northern border of New Castle County as it currently exists.
 In 1685, the western border was finally established by King James II; this was set as a line from Old Cape Henlopen (presently Fenwick) west to the middle of the peninsula and north up to the middle of the peninsula to the 40th parallel.